LucasBoTang/Augmented_Lagrangian_Method_for_Block-Structured_Integer_Programming/README.md

 ### 7. Code Reproduction

-This repository contains the method's implementation and scripts for handling the Solomon dataset.
+This repository contains the method's implementation and scripts for handling capacitated vehicle routing problem with time-windows (CVRPTW).

 #### 7.1 Dataset